-(2) Includes a one-time gain of \$131.4 million related to the Company's acquisition of its increased ownership in the Gaylord Rockies joint venture recognized in the fourth quarter of 2018.
+^{(3) 2018} consolidated net income included a one-time gain of \$131.4 million related to our acquisition of our increased ownership in the Gaylord Rockies joint venture recognized in the fourth quarter of 2018.

-(3) Consolidated Adjusted EBITDA is a non-GAAP financial measure.
-For a definition of Consolidated Adjusted EBITDA and a reconciliation of this non-GAAP financial measure to consolidated net income (the most comparable GAAP financial measure), and an explanation of why we believe Consolidated Adjusted EBITDA presents useful information to investors, see Appendix A.
+(4) Consolidated Adjusted EBITDAre, excluding non-controlling interest is a non-GAAP financial measure.
+For a definition of Consolidated Adjusted EBITDAre, excluding non-controlling interest and a reconciliation of this non-GAAP financial measure to consolidated net income (the most comparable GAAP financial measure), and an explanation of why we believe Consolidated Adjusted EBITDAre, excluding non-controlling interest presents useful information to investors, see Appendix A.